colin-gourlay/sundown-sessions/src/content/releases/z/zz-top/fandango/index.md

 ---
 ## About

-Fandango! is the fourth studio album by Texas blues rock band ZZ Top, released on London Records in 1975.
+*Fandango!* consolidated ZZ Top's reputation as one of America's finest live acts and became a significant commercial success in the United States.

 The first side of the original vinyl features five live recordings, while the second comprises studio material including the hit 'Tush'.
-The album was a significant commercial success in the United States and consolidated the band's reputation as one of America's finest live acts.